thealchemist26/MS_Spectrum_SNR/README.md

 ## Overview
 --------

-The Mass Spectrum Analyzer provides an intuitive interface for loading and analyzing mass spectrometry data.
+The MS_Spectrum_SNR provides an intuitive interface for loading and analyzing mass spectrometry data.
 It features:

 * CSV file loading for mass spectral data
 * Interactive SNR calculation